MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/android/androidx-migration.md

  <PackageReference Include="Xamarin.AndroidX.Legacy.Support.V4" Version="1.0.0-rc1" />
 ```

-The missing NuGet packages can either be installed  via the NuGet Package Manager in Visual Studio 2019, or installed by editing your Android .csproj file to include the `PackageReference` XML items listed in the error.
+The missing NuGet packages can either be installed via the NuGet Package Manager in Visual Studio, or installed by editing your Android .csproj file to include the `PackageReference` XML items listed in the error.

-Once the missing packages are resolved, rebuilding the project loads the missing packages and your project is compiled using AndroidX instead of Support Library dependencies.
+Once the missing packages are resolved, rebuilding the project loads the missing packages and your project is compiled using AndroidX dependencies instead of Support Library dependencies.

 > [!NOTE]
 > If your project, and project dependencies, do not reference Android Support Libraries, the migration process does nothing and is not executed.